Dhruv12aj/nmap/README.md

 ## Nmap Scan Output

-Below is a screenshot of the scan results:
+Above is a screenshot of the scan results: